import devito

 Loading data...

-Figure saved as /home/devitouser/devito/examples/performance/resources/TopLoopsRoof.png.
+Figure saved in /home/devitouser/devito/benchmarks/user/advisor//home/devitouser/devito/examples/performance/resources/TopLoopsRoof.pdf.

 With the command having run, we can inspect the image that has been created and compare it to the overview mode roofline.